 Entry to your storage space is vital for stress free deliveries.
 Flag any stairs, narrow doorways and uneven surfaces when considering a storage room, and check to see if your loading area is big enough for an articulated lorry.
 If your storage area is at home, remove delicate or expensive items (like TV’s or vases) along the loading path.
 Most trucks or vans will arrive with trolleys, but bigger deliveries might need pallet trucks or even a forklift (with a trained forklift driver).
 Also think about unexpected deliveries – who will sign for them if you’re away or unavailable?
 One of the benefits of using a storage facility is sometimes the Manager can sign for orders on your behalf and keep the stock safe until you arrive, but make sure to discuss this option ahead of time.
 Storage facilities may also provide trolleys and pallet trucks free of charge.

 Most online traders keep their stock at home for one main reason – to keep costs down.
 Traditional warehouse space – with its long contracts, high overheads and initial outlay ¬– can often be unattractive to small businesses, but one aspect that is often overlooked is the importance of security.
 On average, a home-run business will have £4,388 worth of stock on their premises , and a dedicated storage facility will have more robust security compared to most houses.
-If you are keeping stock at home, choose the most secure space and invest in quality locks and alarms.
+According to the nice reviews of security systems for our homes, it would appear that, if you are keeping stock at home, choose the most secure space and invest in quality locks and alarms.
 When choosing offsite storage, query who else has access to the building, and evaluate perimeter fences and CCTV.
 Also important, who responds to a tripped alarm at 2am?

 By themselves, alarms aren’t enough if they are not monitored and responded to.